 If you’re looking for the best digital whiteboard for teaching, this comparison is for you.
-Read on to find out what the whiteboards used by millions of teachers and students – Explain Everything, Miro, Mural, Conceptboard, Jamboard and AWW App – have in common, and what sets them apart.
+Read on to find out what the whiteboards used by millions of teachers and students – Explain Everything, Miro, Mural, Conceptboard and Jamboard – have in common, and what sets them apart.

 Read this if you want to understand the inner workings of digital whiteboards, the ways they differ, and which one is the best one to teach with!